 Vulvar cancer may spread as follows:

-Vulvar cancer may mimic sexually transmitted genital ulcers (chancroid Chancroid Chancroid is infection of the genital skin or mucous membranes caused by Haemophilus ducreyi and characterized by papules, painful ulcers, and enlargement of the inguinal lymph nodes leading... read more ), basal cell carcinoma Basal Cell Carcinoma Basal cell carcinoma is a superficial, slowly growing papule or nodule that derives from certain epidermal cells.
+Vulvar cancer may mimic sexually transmitted genital ulcers (eg, chancroid Chancroid Chancroid is infection of the genital skin or mucous membranes caused by Haemophilus ducreyi and characterized by papules, painful ulcers, and enlargement of the inguinal lymph nodes... read more ), basal cell carcinoma Basal Cell Carcinoma Basal cell carcinoma is a superficial, slowly growing papule or nodule that derives from certain epidermal cells.
 Basal cell carcinomas arise from keratinocytes near the basal layer, which are... read more , vulvar Paget disease (a pale eczematoid lesion), Bartholin gland cyst Bartholin Gland Cysts Bartholin gland cysts are mucus-filled and occur on either side of the vaginal opening.
 They are the most common large vulvar cysts.
-Symptoms of large cysts include vulvar irritation, dyspareunia... read more , or condyloma acuminatum Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
+Symptoms of large cysts include vulvar irritation, dyspareunia... read more or abscess, or condyloma acuminatum (genital wart) Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
 Some types cause skin warts, and other types cause raised or flat genital warts (lesions of the skin or mucous membranes of the genitals).
 Infection... read more .
-Clinicians should consider vulvar cancer if a vulvar lesion develops in women at low risk of sexually transmitted diseases (STDs) or if it does not respond to treatment for STDs.
+Clinicians should consider vulvar cancer if a vulvar lesion develops in women at low risk of sexually transmitted infections (STIs) or if it does not respond to treatment for STIs.

 A dermal punch biopsy using a local anesthetic is usually diagnostic.
 Occasionally, wide local excision is necessary to differentiate VIN from cancer.
 Subtle lesions may be delineated by staining the vulva with toluidine blue or by using colposcopy.

-(See also National Comprehensive Cancer Network (NCCN): NCCN Clinical Practice Guidelines in Oncology: Vulvar Cancer.)
+(See also National Comprehensive Cancer Network (NCCN): NCCN Clinical Practice Guidelines in Oncology: Vulvar Cancer [Squamous Cell Carcinoma].)

 For tumors with extension to adjacent perineal structures such as the urethra, vagina, or anus, a modified radical vulvectomy is indicated independent of tumor size.

 Sentinel lymph node biopsy is a reasonable alternative to lymph node dissection for some women with squamous cell vulvar carcinoma.
-Sentinel lymph node mapping should not be considered if clinical findings suggest cancer has spread to lymph nodes in the groin.
-For sentinel lymph node mapping, a tracer (blue dye, technetium-99 [99Tc], indocyanine green [ICG]) is injected intradermally around and in front of the leading edge of the vulvar carcinoma.
+SLN mapping should not be considered if clinical findings suggest cancer has spread to lymph nodes in the groin.
+For SLN mapping, a tracer (blue dye, technetium-99 [99Tc], indocyanine green [ICG]) is injected intradermally around and in front of the leading edge of the vulvar carcinoma.

 For stage III, lymph node dissection followed by postoperative external beam radiation therapy and chemotherapy (chemoradiation)—preferably cisplatin; possibly fluorouracil—is usually done before wide radical excision.
 The alternative is more radical or exenterative surgery.

-For stage IV, treatment is some combination of pelvic exenteration, radiation therapy, and systemic chemotherapy.
+For stage IV, treatment is some combination of pelvic exenteration, radiation therapy, and systemic chemotherapy (cisplatin, carboplatin, cisplatin or carboplatin/paclitaxel, or cisplatin/paclitaxel plus bevacizumab).

-Most vulvar cancers are skin cancers (eg, squamous cell carcinoma, melanoma).
+Most vulvar cancers are squamous cell carcinomas; about 5% are melanomas.

-Consider vulvar cancers if vulvar lesions, including pruritic lesions and ulcers, do not respond to treatment for STDs or the lesions occur in women at low risk of STDs.
+Consider vulvar cancers if vulvar lesions, including pruritic lesions and ulcers, do not respond to treatment for STIs or the lesions occur in women at low risk of STIs.

 Diagnose vulvar cancer by biopsy, and stage it surgically.

-For cancers without distant metastases, use wide local excision, and unless stromal invasion is < 1 mm, do lymph node dissection or sentinel lymph node mapping.
+For cancers without distant metastases, use wide local excision, and unless stromal invasion is < 1 mm, do lymph node dissection or sentinel lymph node biopsy.

 For cancers with lymph node or distant metastases, treat with a combination of surgery, radiation therapy, and/or chemotherapy.